Blake-Barth/Campus-Network-Config/README.md

 - Linux administration and hardening
 - Bash scripting and automation
 - Cybersecurity fundamentals
+- Networking Protocols
+- Machine Learning

 ---

-## 🤝 I’m Looking For Help With

-Open to collaborations on:

-- Security tools
-- Infrastructure automation
-- Projects that mix networking, Linux, and security

 > 🥷 “To know your enemy, you must become your enemy.” — *Sun Tzu*
 > Essential wisdom — on and off the network.